x7qiu/x7qiu.github.io/_posts/2019-01-27-LeetCode-Backtracking.md

         unmake_decision(node, decision)
 {% endhighlight %}

+**Note**: It's a common trick to use a kickstart function for an extra parameter.
+Here because we want to save all the solutions, we need our recursive function to somehow remember the state when a solution condition is met.
+To do so, we give it a ``res`` parameter and only populate it when the desired condition is met.
 ## 46. Permutation
 # Description & Example
 Given a collection of distinct integers, return all possible permutations.